 Despite its poverty, Naklua is also a rather charming area where you’ll see few tourists and get a look into local Thai living.

 Parts of Naklua are over a hundred years old, and this includes its market.
-Walk among the stalls literally overflowing with live and not-so-live fish, crab, squid and shrimp (I’m not kidding when I say they are overflowing with their wares; you actually have to watch where you’re walking to avoid stepping on a writing fish or stunned crab).
+Walk among the stalls literally overflowing with live and not-so-live fish, crab, squid and shrimp (I’m not kidding when I say they are overflowing with their wares; you actually have to watch where you’re walking to avoid stepping on a writhing fish or stunned crab).
 Choose your dinner, paying a fraction of what you’d pay in even the cheapest restaurant, then bring it to the grill man who, for about $2, will cook your seafood to perfection.
-Next, take your food to nearby Naklua Park and watch the sunset as you dine among locals.
+Next, take your food to nearby Naklua Park and watch the sunset as you dine among locals (be sure to bring a tarp or blanket to sit on).

 Pattaya can also be used as a convenient base from which to visit some of the area’s odder attractions.
 Nong Nooch Gardens, for example, is a ridiculously eclectic place.
 A short drive outside Pattaya, you can wander through a Versaille-style garden dotted with dinosaur statues and golden stupas, before stumbling into an English Garden, then finding yourself among bristling cacti.